WakiMak/trentent.github.io-forked/_posts/2016-01-15-citrix-director-7-7-xenapp-6-5.md

   <tr>
     <td style="text-align: center;">
-      winrm get winrm/config -r:%server% Â Â Â - Non-administrator user gets access is denied making WinRM queries
+      winrm get winrm/config -r:%server%    - Non-administrator user gets access is denied making WinRM queries
     </td>
   </tr>
 </table>

-This error, though, is only if you set Connector.WinRM.Identity as 'User' and those users are not Administrators. Â The fix, is to put your users into a group and make them a local admin on the Director server.
+This error, though, is only if you set Connector.WinRM.Identity as 'User' and those users are not Administrators.
+The fix, is to put your users into a group and make them a local admin on the Director server.

 <!-- AddThis Advanced Settings generic via filter on the_content -->